mnxoid/GL/README.md

           +    sport\_2 - a simple sportsmen database (temporary - without saving)
           +    subscriptions\_3 - a simple app that works with subscription data
           +    auto\_4 - a simple app that works with automobile data
+          +    grades\_5 - a simple app that works with students' grades